alizadina/mediumish/_posts/2024-07-10-a-leaderless-future-kafka-streaming.md

 At the end of the day, it is pretty simple.
 In private cloud, on-premise and BYOC environments it reduces to these factors:

-* number of node or core licenses required (lower is better, relative to present state, realistic projections and head-room for growth)
+* number of node or core licenses required to guarentee a certain (peak) throughput (lower is better, relative to present state, realistic projections and head-room for growth)
-* architectures that are AZ-local while maintaining low RTO/RPO.
+* Cross-zone / cross-region networking models (and therefore ingress/egress charges)

 With cloud (and specifically serverless), it boils down to:

 * throughputs (in other words ingress/egress)
 * concurrency,
 * partition counts
 * storage

-In a world where everyone prefers serverless options on the cloud and a desire to pushdown durability + avoiding cross-AZ surprise billing (down to the cloud provider), the race to the bottom for data infra at the lowest cost will always be won by the holy grail of all data foundations, which is, wait for it..AWS S3.
+In a world where everyone prefers serverless options on the cloud and a desire to pushdown durability to the vendor, while avoiding cross-AZ surprise billing (down to the cloud provider), the race to the bottom for data infra at the lowest cost will always be won by the holy grail of all data foundations, which is, (drumroll) AWS S3.
 Or more generally, cloud object storage.
 But we emphasize S3 because AWS is a first mover for all sorts of things on the cloud and S3 Express 1Z is defining a new frontier by providing consistently sub-10ms latencies directly at the bedrock of durable storage.
 This would have sounded provocative many years ago, but in 2023-24, in very much the footsteps of every other , a Kafka API on top of S3 directly was just something waiting to be built.

 This is exactly what WarpStream is doing and although there will be fast followers (sometimes pioneers who grudgingly claim independent discovery of the idea).
 First movement and execution matters.
 Acknowledging good competition is good.